 The starting place for technology strategy is a mindset.
 It’s an awareness that IT is more than just overhead, an awareness that IT is not only integral to keep business operations humming along, but that it can be used to move the business forward.

 While technology strategy includes the utilization of best practices to create and scale high functioning IT systems, there is no cookie cutter template that you can use to create IT strategy.
 Strategy sets out a path to take you from where you are today, to where you want to go tomorrow and that’s unique for every organization.

-It will be evident if you don’t have a technology strategy.
+It will be evident if you don’t have a tech strategy.
 When you don’t have a strategy, you’ll feel like you’re spinning your wheels.
 Your IT team might be great at fixing but they’re not great at identifying the new technologies that you need to adopt to better manage cyber threats or gain a competitive edge.
 In fact, you might even be hesitant to try anything new because previous attempts to adopt new technology ended up with lackluster results, or even disaster.